Ten times yesterday. Eleven the day before. And it starts again today.

 KindredMind makes that available every time they call.

 30-day money-back guarantee.
-AI-guided onboarding included.
+Guided onboarding included.
 Cancel anytime.

 Every call logged.
 Every summary waiting.
 Every follow-up noted.
 Available the moment the call ends.